 Is maca safe during pregnancy?

-It’s touted to have a multitude of benefits, especially in the reproductive realm.
-But is maca safe during pregnancy or just another unproven trendy “health’ powder?
+Maca is touted to have a multitude of benefits.
+Especially in the reproductive realm and improving fertility claims.
+But is maca safe during pregnancy or just another unproven trendy “health” powder?
 We’ve got all the details on maca during pregnancy below.

 What is maca?